 Measurements:

-Antique 1920s French brass pocket Compass
+Antique 1910s WWI French brass cased pocket compass

 Whether you’re looking for a practical hiking companion, a unique pendant, or a decorative display piece, this compact compass is both functional and full of history.